dominatordq/iProtektFileTransfer/README.md

 |----------------|--------|----------------------|-----------------|--------------------------|-----------------------|
 |**Data Type**   |`STRING`|`DATETIME`            |`STRING`            |`NUMBER`          |`NUMBER`               |

+### SFTP Requirements
+You will be required to send (via SFTP) **one CSV file with transaction data going back one full year (historical data)**.
+After the historical data is transferred, **subsequent CSV files should be sent (via SFTP) once a day with all the transaction data for the current day**.
+The CSV files must follow the CSV File Format above.

 ## How to Send A File

 Once the CSV file format is correct, you can now send your file via SFTP.
 Follow the steps below to successfully send a file:
 - First, open a connection using your SFTP client application or command line tool.
-- Be sure to provide the Server URL, Username and Password, and SSH private key inputs with the correct information.
+- Be sure to include the Server URL, Username and Password, and SSH private key inputs with the correct information.
 - Once a connection with the server has been established, upload your CSV
 - After the CSV is uploaded, be sure no errors were found.
 Refresh your SFTP connection to verify this (if there is an error, the file you just sent will be deleted and an error log will generate in the directory you are currently in.
 You will be able to download this file.